Suppose you enjoy a steaming bowl of clam chowder or succulent fried clam strips at your favorite restaurant.

 Today, they’re a Goliath in the food service industry with products distributed through major distributors including Sysco and U.S. Foods, in addition to many of the Top 100 restaurant chains across the country.
 They also sell clams to companies such as Campbell’s and Progresso that use them in their own products.

 Though headquartered in Easton, the company has four independent locations that process the company’s extensive line of frozen and canned clam products; from clam chowder and breaded clam strips to chopped clams and clam juice.

-- New Bedford, Mass.: Developed in 1995, this plant is located at water’s edge.
-Clam vessels put up to the dock and unload directly into the plant.
+- New Bedford, Mass.: Developed in 1995, this plant is located at the water’s edge.
+Clam vessels pull up to the dock and unload directly into the plant.
 “The clams go right in the door, get shucked, and go right out the back,” Carr says.
-“It’s the perfect set up.”
+“It’s the perfect setup.”

 - Milford, Del.: At 25 acres, this is the company’s USDA- and Kosher-certified canning facility.
 The list of products includes clams, clam chowder, lobster bisque, and corn-clam chowder in can sizes ranging from 15 oz. to 102 oz.
 “We do everything down there,” Carr says.